huiyiQ/titanic/README.md

-# titanic
-Predicting Survival on the Titanic (a Kaggle Competition)
+# Predicting Survival on the Titanic (a Kaggle competition)